bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

   Figure 1: The basic ResNet building block (source: [1])

-The basic idea is simply to add a identify connection every few layers that adds the source of the block, :math:`\bf x`, to the output of the block :math:`\mathcal{F}({\bf x})`, resulting in the final output of :math:`\mathcal{H}({\bf x}) := \mathcal{F}({\bf x}) + {\bf x}`.
+The basic idea is simply to add an identify connection every few layers that adds the source of the block, :math:`\bf x`, to the output of the block :math:`\mathcal{F}({\bf x})`, resulting in the final output of :math:`\mathcal{H}({\bf x}) := \mathcal{F}({\bf x}) + {\bf x}`.